tranvanh/trade-mockup/README.md

 - Thread safe queue
 - Logger

+Client and Server applications share common utility libraries providing various useful functionality.
+Thus the goal is to have UtilsLabs as generic as possible, which could be reused for any other future projects

 ### Note:
-Purpose of this project is to practice various technical topics
+Purpose of this project is to practice various technical topics as thread safety, networking, design patterns, heavy load handling, optimization.

-### Depricated functionality
+### TODO

-Will move these to client application
-- Generates the stock market for simulation purposes
+- [x] Model generating buy/sell THREAD - give certain delay of buy/sell generation
+- [x] Mock database storing the information THREAD SAFE
+- [x] Matching trade/sell
+- [ ] Yield list of latest 100 trades happened around the given timestamp
-- Dumb investor reacting to trades
+- [ ] Iterator to navigate the trades chronologicaly
+- [x] Create server-client connection
+- [x] Add commands and the input handling for client side
+- [ ] Error handling of connection/communication/parsing issues
+- [ ] Heavy load handling, used clientApp with simulate currently crashes as the buffer communication buffer gets overwhelmed
+- [ ] Handle multiple clients and handle reconnection, handle failed connection with try to reconnect
+- [x] Logger